Advent: December 4th

 Friday of the First Week of Advent; Optional Memorial of St. John Damascene, priest and doctor

-Other Commemorations: St. Peter Chrysologus, bishop, confessor and doctor; St. Barbara, virgin and martyr
+Other Commemorations: St. Barbara, virgin and martyr; St. Osmund

 St. John Damascene was a learned theologian who carefully gathered together and transmitted to us the teaching of the Greek Fathers, and is thus one of the most trustworthy witnesses to oriental tradition.
 He also wrote many liturgical hymns still in use today.
 St. John Damascene died in 749.
 Leo XIII proclaimed him a Doctor of the universal Church.
 His feast in the Extraordinary Form of the Roman Rite is celebrated March 27.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Peter Chrysologus, bishop, confessor and doctor whose feast in the Ordinary Form of the Roman Rite is celebrated on July 30.
 It is also the feast of St. Barbara, a virgin and martyr who died at Nicomedia about 235.Historically today is the feast of St. Osmund of Salisbury, a Norman noble and clergyman.
 Following the Norman conquest of England, he served as Lord Chancellor and as the second bishop of Salisbury, or Old Sarum.Jesse Tree ~ Isaac

 St. John Damascene